These quick and easy one bowl banana oatmeal chocolate chip muffins are tender, hearty, moist, and packed with banana flavor!

 - 1 cup chocolate chips nuts or other mix-in (optional)

 - Preheat the oven to 350F.
 In a large bowl, combine eggs, yogurt, maple syrup, olive oil, and mashed banana.
 Add the flour, oats, salt, baking powder, baking soda and stir to combine.
-Fold in the fresh or frozen strawberries.
+Fold in the chocolate chips.

 - Spray or grease a standard-size 12 cup muffin tin with cooking spray and divide the batter between each cup (they will be almost full).